Get

 While Cunard is the only cruise line that allows pets on board, that’s not the case for service animals.
 To remain compliant with the Americans with Disabilities Act (ADA), cruise lines must make reasonable accommodations for people with service animals.

-You can bring a service animal onto a cruise and they can stay in your cabin with you, but they must remain on a leash at all times.
-Each cruise sets its own specific policies regarding service animals, but generally, you need to inform them about 30 days in advance so they can get an area set up for your service animal to relieve themselves.
+You can bring a service animal onto a cruise, and they can stay in your cabin with you, but they must remain on a leash at all times.
+Each cruise has policies regarding service animals, but generally, you need to inform them about 30 days in advance so they can get an area set up for your service animal to use the bathroom.

-This area will not be connected to your room, but most cruise lines do everything they can to make it as close to your room as possible.
-From there, different cruises have different policies, but some cruises may restrict service animals from entering select areas like pools or areas designated solely for children.
+This area will not be connected to your room, but most cruise lines do everything possible to make it as close to your room as possible.
+However, some cruises may restrict service animals from entering select areas like pools or areas designated solely for children.

-If you have any questions about service animals and a specific cruise line, we recommend reaching out to them directly to learn more about their policies.
+If you have any questions about service animals and a specific cruise line, we recommend contacting them directly to learn more about their policies.

 Emotional Support Animals and Cruises

 While you can bring service animals on any cruise in accordance with the Americans with Disabilities Act, that’s not the case for emotional support animals.
-Emotional support animals do not meet the justice department’s definition of a service animal, and because of this, cruises do not have to allow them on board.
+Emotional support animals do not meet the Justice Department’s definition of a service animal, and because of that, cruises do not have to allow them on board.

 Currently, we cannot find any cruise that allows emotional support animals on board in the same way as service animals.
-If you’re looking to bring an emotional support animal on a cruise, you’ll need to follow all the same rules as you would with a regular pet.
+If you want to bring an emotional support animal on a cruise, you’ll need to follow all the same rules as you would with a regular pet.

 Emotional support dog with an elderly woman